VitaliyPasiuta/Particle-System-Canvas/README.md

 ## Open to full screen and reload if particles don`t showing

-## DEMO: https://codesandbox.io/s/gallant-kate-pfbh2?file=/src/index.js (Might be an old version)
+## DEMO: https://codesandbox.io/s/gallant-kate-pfbh2?file=/src/index.js (Might be an old version,
+## to if canvas doesn't work just reload VIRTUAL browser)

 Particle system with phisics